Agroqirax/timberborn-modding-vsce/README.md

 MIT license, see [LICENSE.md](LICENSE.md).

+This software includes parts of [`mechanistry/timberborn-modding`](https://github.com/mechanistry/timberborn-modding)

-This software contains parts of `mechanistry/timberborn-modding` [LICENSE](https://github.com/mechanistry/timberborn-modding/blob/main/LICENSE)
+This software includes parts of [`google/material-design-icons`](https://github.com/google/material-design-icons)

-For more info contact me on discord `@Agroqirax` in the timberborn [discord server](https://discord.gg/timberborn)
+For more info contact me on discord `@Agroqirax` in the timberborn [discord server](https://discord.gg/timberborn).